synyx/kudos/README.md

 🎨 **Drawing Functionality**: Unleash your creativity by drawing directly on the card for that extra personal touch.

+💾 **Download Cards**: Save individual Kudo cards as high-quality PNG images to share outside the application or keep as mementos.

 🎉 **Presentation Mode**:
 Planning to showcase the Kudos in a team meeting or special occasion?
 Switch to Presentation Mode, where you can shuffle through all received cards and celebrate together as a team.